objecthub/swift-clformat/README.md

 ⇒ "I received a long email as a response"
 ```

-Directive `~A` may be provided parameters to influence the formatted output.
+Directive `~A` may be given parameters to influence the formatted output.
 The first
 parameter defines the minimal length.
 If the length of the textual representation of the
 next argument is smaller than the minimal length, padding characters are inserted: